BYTESHAUS/read-write/README+/.net/README+/cs-malpractice.md

 ```

-Now, consider that we submit a popular legal name, "John", and land again in the catch clause.
+Now, consider that we submit a popular legal name, "Mike", and land nevertheless again in the catch clause.
 Why?
-Filtering to the expected type doesn't exclude its throw from other code parts (e.g., internal bug of our register).
+Another code part (as `.Register()`) may throw the same type (e.g., because of internal bug).

 A test framework, throwing its own `ArgumentException`, can make matters even worse.

 ___________\
-🔚 ... <sub> 🌔 2023-2026..
-TO BE CONTINUED ... 🚧</sub>
+🔚 ... <samp> 🌔 2023-2026..
+TO BE CONTINUED ... 🚧</samp>